Our Future Path! A plan for a better world!

 All comments, responses, documentation, decisions and resulting application status changes coming out of the screening process would be available at the Election Board and on the public web site.
 Challenges to and appeals of decisions would be handled in an expedited manner through the courts or through some review board made up of members of other election boards.

 During this process, the goal of the Election Board would be to get the candidate list down to some appropriate manageable number.
-For campaigning and the election, we might want to keep the number of candidates down to something between 4 and 6 or maybe 5 and 7, depending on the office.
+For the general election campaigning and voting, we might want to keep the number of candidates down to something between 4 and 6 or maybe 5 and 7, depending on the office.
 However, no valid candidate should ever be eliminated by the board.

-After the screening process, if there are more candidates remaining than there should be for the general campaign and the general election, a primary could be held.
+After the screening process, if there are still more candidates remaining than there should be for the general election campaigning and voting, a primary would be held.
 Although the Election Board should not eliminate anyone who is truly qualified, too many candidates may make a primary difficult.
-Therefore, the Election Board should make every effort to get the candidate list down below a maximum number such as 10.
-In the unlikely event that there are more candidates than can be handled in a primary, some other screening rules could be used.
+Therefore, the Election Board should make every effort to get the candidate list down below a maximum number such as 10 or 12.
+If there are more candidates than can be handled in a primary, some other screening rules could be used.
 Maybe eliminate the candidates who scored the lowest on the candidate exam.

 Campaigning